EPCCed/DAwHPC/ApacheSpark/README.md

 r1i5n2
 ```

+The job submission script also starts the Spark history server.

 ## Submit a test job to the Spark cluster

 Spark comes with a number of examples that run out of the box.
 For example, to run [SparkPi](https://github.com/apache/spark/blob/master/examples/src/main/scala/org/apache/spark/examples/SparkPi.scala):